Do you have a general enquiry?

 Would you like to book an existing job

-Over the last 50 years, we’ve heard and also experienced our share of huntsman spider stories.
+Over the last 50 years, as the leading pest control company and service in South Australia, we’ve heard and also experienced our share of huntsman spider stories.
 Do you know why it’s called the “Huntsman Spider”?

 “Australian Huntsman spiders belong to the Family Sparassidae (formerly Heteropodidae) and are famed as being the hairy so-called ‘tarantulas’ on house walls that terrify people by scuttling out from behind curtains”

 “Huntsman spiders, members of the family Sparassidae (formerly Heteropodidae), are known by this name because of their speed and mode of hunting.”

 Recently we’ve noticed a number of stories in the new and online that both fascinate us, and terrify us all at the same time.
 (We’re not really terrified……we are pest controller after all.
 Although the guys in the office don’ think they are so friendly).